 1.3 Annual Direct Salary Increases

-The salaries paid by the Organization to its Employees and Local Employees may be increased in accordance with the the Department Policy on Annual Fee and Salary Increases Under Multi-Year Service Contracts and Contribution Agreements for the Delivery of International Development Assistance.
-The Organization shall notify the Department of expected salary increases, if any, by providing the details of such increases in its Annual Work Plan or other written document.
-The Department shall approve in writing any salary increase prior to their reimbursement.
+- The salaries paid by the Organization to its Employees and Local Employees may be increased in accordance with the Policy on Salary Increases Under Contribution Agreements for the Delivery of International Development Assistance.

 1.4 Fees - Subcontractors with an Arm’s Length Relationship with the Organization